How To Recognize and Treat Parasitic Infections

 3. A Parasite Cleanse

-A parasite cleanse uses parasite-fighting natural treatments (diet, herbal supplements, etc.) to support the body’s natural detoxification processes.
+A parasite cleanse involves using parasite-fighting natural treatments (diet, herbal supplements, etc.) in a strategic way to rid the body of parasites and other toxins, and support the body’s natural detoxification processes.
 Adequate hydration and stress management are also common features of a cleanse.

 How To Recognize A Parasitic Infection

-Before trying any remedies, you will need to know if you have a parasitic infection.
+Before trying any remedies, you will want to know if you actually have a parasitic infection!
 You can identify an infection by recognizing the symptoms or by taking a test.
 Some of the most common symptoms and signs of intestinal parasites include (17):

 • Abdominal pain